rancher/elemental-docs/versioned_docs/version-1.6/authentication.md

 :::warning
 The MAC address is considered unique by the <Vars name="elemental_operator_name" />.
-This is true for phisical devices, while if using VirtualMachines from different hypervisors and different network segments it is up to the administrator to ensure that the registering VMs have a unique MAC address.
+This is true for physical devices, while if using VirtualMachines from different hypervisors and different network segments it is up to the administrator to ensure that the registering VMs have a unique MAC address.
 :::

 ### SMBIOS UUID identification